Black Holes or Frozen Stars? A Viable Theory of Gravity without Black Holes: Comparison with the Relativistic Theory of Gravity (RTG)

-This suggests to interpret the action \eqref{Sgamma} as defining a bimetric theory on a Minkowski background with massive graviton.
-This has been proposed by \mbox{Freund}, Maheshwari and Schonberg 1969 \cite{FMS} and appears in a two-parameter family of Lagrangians constructed by Ogievetsky and Polubarinov 1965 \cite{OP} as the case $q=0$, $p=-1$.
-Later, the Lagrangian has been rediscovered by Logunov and coworkers, which have named the theory ``relativistic theory of gravity'' (RTG).
+The Lagrangian \eqref{Sgamma} of the theory itself is not new.
+For the particular choice of the signs of the free parameters as $\Xi,\Upsilon>0$ and $\Lambda<0$, it is the Lagrangian of the ``relativistic theory of gravity'' (RTG).
+This theory has been first proposed by \mbox{Freund}, Maheshwari and Schonberg 1969 \cite{FMS} and appears in a two-parameter family of Lagrangians constructed by Ogievetsky and Polubarinov 1965 \cite{OP} as the case $q=0$, $p=-1$.
+Later, the Lagrangian has been rediscovered by Logunov and coworkers \cite{Logunov,Logunov1,Logunov2,Logunov3}, who have named the theory ``relativistic theory of gravity'' (RTG).
 Because this name is widely used (see \cite{GershteinFlow}--\cite{NieuwenhuizenBH}) and neutral we will use it too (instead of, say, FMS theory).

-One could think that the relation between our theory and RTG is similar to the relation between the Lorentz ether interpretation and the Minkowski spacetime interpretation of special relativity.
-But this is wrong -- there exists an important physical difference.
-Above theories have different causality conditions: In our theory, the time coordinate $T$ should be time-like, while in RTG the light cone of the effective metric $g_{\mu\nu}(x)$ should be inside the light cone of the background metric $\eta_{\mu\nu}$, a difference which leads to different physical predictions, as we will see below.

-This difference itself is a consequence of the different role of the background metric in above theories.
+For an introduction into RTG see \cite{Logunov2}.

-In RTG the metric $\eta_{\mu\nu}(x)$ defines a physical Minkowski background.
-The gravitational field is a spin 2 field $h_{\mu\nu}$ which moves on this Minkowski background and defines the effective metric $g_{\mu\nu}(x)$ by
+RTG is a bimetric theory.
+It contains, together with an effective physical metric $g_{\mu\nu}(x)$, also a fixed Minkowski background metric $\eta^{\mu\nu}$, which is, at the same time, the unique vacuum solution of the theory.
+The gravitational field is a spin $2$ field $h_{\mu\nu}$ which moves on this Minkowski background.
+It uniquely defines and is uniquely defined by the effective metric $g_{\mu\nu}(x)$ by the formula

-Conceptually all fields, the gravitational field as well as the matter fields, move on the Minkowski background $\eta_{\mu\nu}(x)$.
+Conceptually all fields, the gravitational field $h_{\mu\nu}$ as well as the matter fields, move on the Minkowski background $\eta_{\mu\nu}(x)$.
 Gravitational interaction leads to an effective replacement of $\eta_{\mu\nu}(x)$ by the effective metric $g_{\mu\nu}(x)$.
 But this gravitational interaction cannot violate the Einstein causality of the background metric $\eta_{\mu\nu}(x)$.
 As a consequence, the light cone of $g_{\mu\nu}(x)$ should be inside the light cone of the background $\eta_{\mu\nu}(x)$.
+This is an additional ``causality condition'', which does not follow from the equations of motion of RTG.